New National Party (Grenada)

 The New National Party (NNP), also known as NNP Grenada, Carriacou and Petite Martinique, is a conservative political party in Grenada.
-It is led by former Prime Minister, Keith Mitchell.
+It is led by Emmalin Pierre.

 The party was founded in August 1984 through the merger of the Grenada National Party, led by Herbert Blaize, the National Democratic Party, led by George Brizan, and the Grenada Democratic Movement (GDM), led by Francis Alexis.
-Led by Blaize, the NNP won 14 out of 15 seats in the December 1984 general election, and Blaize became Prime Minister.
+Led by Blaize, the NNP won 14 out of 15 seats in the December 1984 general election, and Blaize became prime minister.
 Mitchell was elected as leader of the NNP in January 1989, defeating Prime Minister Herbert Blaize.
 In the 1990 general election, the NNP won two seats and was left in opposition.